panlm/workshop-colo/kubernetes/importk8s.rst

     if you have good internet connection and no Great Fire Wall issue, please skip this chapter and use the default kubernetes blueprint in *market place* to create your own kubernetes cluster.

 .. attention::
-    if you use default kubernetes blueprint, please refer chapter **How to use ssh keys in Calm** to use your own ssh key.
+    if you use default kubernetes blueprint, please refer `In Calm`_ chapter **How to use ssh keys in Calm** to inclam_ use your own ssh key.

 .. note:: abc

+.. admonition:: And, by the way...

+   You can make up your own admonition too.

 Import Blueprint
 ++++++++++++++++